alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 We're developing the programme iteratively with discovery, alpha and beta phases, moving into live from autumn 2013.

-As a participant, you’ll be in a group of six to eight service managers and will commit 10 days to the programme over the course of a month.
+As a participant, you’ll be in a group of 6 to 8 service managers and will commit 10 days to the programme over the course of a month.

 While on the programme you will: